tldr-pages/tldr/pages/osx/goku.md

 # goku

-> A tool to manage Karabiner configuration.
+> Manage Karabiner configuration.
 > More information: <https://github.com/yqrashawn/GokuRakuJoudo>.

-- Generate karabiner.json by using default configuration:
+- Generate `karabiner.json` by using the default configuration:

 `goku`

-- Generate karabiner.json by using the specific config.edn:
+- Generate `karabiner.json` by using the specific `config.edn` file:

 `goku --config {{path/to/config.edn}}`

-- Dry run new configuration into stdout instead of updating karabiner.json:
+- Dry run new configuration into `stdout` instead of updating the `karabiner.json` file:

 `goku --dry-run`

-- Dry run whole configuration into stdout instead of updating karabiner.json:
+- Dry run the whole configuration into `stdout` instead of updating the `karabiner.json` file:

 `goku --dry-run-all`

-- Show help:
+- Display help:

 `goku --help`

-- Show version:
+- Display version:

 `goku --version`